(Gridiron) Football

 Throwing a Football

 The shape of a football (a "prolate spheroid") gives it unique physical characteristics.
-Obviously if the ball is throw sideways it will not go very far, as there will be tremendous drag.
-However, when thrown with the point forward it cuts through the air, the drag is reduced, and it travels great distances.
+Obviously if the ball is thrown sideways it will not go very far, as there will be tremendous drag.
+However, when thrown with the point of the ball forward it cuts through the air, the drag is reduced, and it travels great distances.
 In addition, the spin that a quarterback puts on the ball makes it a gyroscope and increases stability.
 A good quarterback can put a spin of 600 rev/min on the football.
+See the discussion about the longest throws in football.

 Related Pages